2010 Korean Grand Prix: Race

 As Vettel maintained his lead, the stewards informed the Lotus team that Kovalainen had been caught speeding in the pit lane, for which he was served with a drive through penalty that was taken on lap 39.
 Alonso set a new fastest lap and closed the gap to 1.2 seconds behind Vettel at the start of lap 37.
-Further back, Sutil overtook Heidfeld for twelfth on the following lap.
+Further back, Sutil overtook Heidfeld for 12th on the following lap.
 Sutil tried to pass Kobayashi on lap 38 at turn three but out-braked himself, allowing Kobayashi to retake the position.
 He passed Kobayashi due to his higher straight line speed, but Sutil braked later and slid off the track, rejoining in 14th.
 One lap later, Alonso was told by his team to drive less aggressively through turns seven and eight in an effort to preserve tyre life because he was spinning his tyres under acceleration.
 At the conclusion of lap 39, all of the drivers had made pit stops.
 Vettel was leading Alonso, who was followed by Hamilton, Massa, Schumacher, Barrichello, Petrov, Hülkenberg, Kubica and Liuzzi.
-A dry line began to emerge on lap 41 as Petrov lost control of the rear-end of his car between turns seventeen and eighteen; he slid sideways into the tyre barrier at the pit lane entry.
+A dry line began to emerge on lap 41 as Petrov lost control of the rear-end of his car between turns 17 and 18; he slid sideways into the tyre barrier at the pit lane entry.

 Lewis Hamilton finished second, despite running wide at the first turn on lap 35 which allowed Fernando Alonso to take over second place.